 Introduction

-While learning to develop machine learning models for protein dynamics, I needed to generate training data—lots of it.
-Most researchers start with alanine dipeptide (AD), a tiny two-amino-acid system that’s become the “hello world” of protein simulation.
+When developing machine learning models for protein dynamics, I needed training data—lots of it.
+Most researchers start with alanine dipeptide, a tiny two-amino-acid system that’s become the “hello world” of protein simulation.
 It’s small enough to simulate quickly but complex enough to show interesting folding behavior.

-But I wanted more diversity in my training data.
-What if different amino acid side chains behave differently?
-How would that affect my models?
+I wanted more diversity in my training data.
+Different amino acid side chains behave differently, and I was curious how this would affect model performance.
 So I extended the typical alanine dipeptide approach to include eight other amino acids, creating a small collection of “mini-proteins” for ML studies.

 This post covers the GROMACS scripts I developed to generate these trajectories systematically.
-While these aren’t groundbreaking proteins by any means, they’ve been useful for testing how different chemical properties (aromatic rings, flexibility, disulfide bonds) affect molecular dynamics—which could be valuable for training more robust ML models.
+While these aren’t groundbreaking proteins, they’ve been useful for testing how different chemical properties—aromatic rings, flexibility, branching—affect molecular dynamics, which helps train more robust ML models.

 What Are Mini-Proteins?